availabs/qwiAPI/README.md

 </table>

 *Requested indicators must appear in the query parameters of a request, NOT in the dynamic URI.*
-The URI must contain only the aggregation categories, 'industry', 'geography', 'year', and 'quarter'.
+The URI dynamic path segments must contain only the aggregation categories, 'industry', 'geography', 'year', and 'quarter'.
-Requested indicators are specified using the (possibly repeated) 'field' query parameter.
+Requested indicators are specified using the (possibly repeated) 'fields' query parameter.
 For example, to request 'TurnOvrS' and 'Payroll', the query portion of the request would contain `?fields=TurnOvrs&fields=Payroll`.

 A more detailed explanation of the query parameter syntax follows in the [API Syntax]() section, and examples can be found in the [Examples]() section.

+Note that the status flag for each indicator is also available.
+Status flag names are simply the indicator name prepended with an 's'.

 # Additional Query Parameters<a id="sec-6" name="sec-6"></a>